AntoineRondelet/uxss-vulnerabilities-research/README.md

 ![Try to forge malicious Headers' names](.github/maliciousHeadersNames.png)

+- Other trials to bypass CORS using workers and service workers can be found in `playground`.
+The idea here was:
+  - To initiate a request from a worker, where workers are: "Web Workers makes it possible to run a script operation in background thread separate from the main execution thread of a web application.
+The advantage of this is that laborious processing can be performed in a separate thread, allowing the main (usually the UI) thread to run without being blocked/slowed down" --> So the request would be executed from a backgroudn threat.
+This doesn't work however :x:
+  - The "evolution" of the scenario aforementioned was to setup a ServiceWorker in order to intercept the outgoing GET requests and try to modify the headers in order to bypass the CORS.
+In order to carry out this attempt, we needed a webserver to host our html page and the javascript code of our ServiceWorker.
+To do so, we used MAMP version 4.2.1 for macOS.
+Our code has been written based on what we found on: https://stackoverflow.com/questions/43813770/how-to-intercept-all-http-requests-including-form-submits and https://www.html5rocks.com/en/tutorials/workers/basics/#toc-inlineworkers.
+Despite all our attempts, this attack was not succesfull and we couldn't manage to modify our request as we wanted :x:

+TO SAY IN THE REPORT:
 - See Webkit vulnerabilities
 -> mistakes people tend to make
 -> See whether a vuln could not be applied to another browser